How to Write Timesheet Entries That Actually Get Approved

 Managers approve timesheets faster when they can see the business value.
 Your entry should answer the question: "Why did this task deserve 3 hours of company time?"

 For client work, connect your time to deliverables or milestones.
 For internal projects, explain the impact on team productivity, system performance, or user experience.
 For meetings, summarize the decisions made or next steps identified.
+Following these best practices consistently will dramatically improve your approval rate.

 This approach does double duty: it gets your timesheet approved faster and creates a professional record of your contributions for performance reviews.